surya123-s/Windows11-16-100-cores/README.md

 ## 🙌 Credits 🛡️

-Built & maintained by **SHAHZAIB-YT** — orchestrating Windows 11 fortresses with tactical precision. 🔋
+Built & maintained by **⚡ Surya...!!!** — orchestrating Windows 11 fortresses with tactical precision. 🔋

 ---

-Ready to deploy your **EnigMano Windows 11 fortress**?
+Ready to deploy your **EnigMano Windows 11 fortress - but your repo should be public**?
 Command the silent hand now! 🌀✋🛡️

 ---